American nationalism: Reconstruction, Gilded Age and Progressive Era

-World Wars
+World Wars and interwar period

 After the United States entered World War I, nationalism surged.
 Americans enlisted in the military en masse, motivated by propaganda and war films.
 There was very little resistance to conscription.

+By the First World War, many native-born Protestants were skeptical of recent immigrants to the United States, who were often Catholic or Jewish and spoke languages other than English in their daily lives.
+There was a strong belief among many in favor of "one hundred percent Americanism", in contrast to "hyphenated Americanism".
+This was exemplified by the film The Birth of a Nation in 1915 and the rise of the Ku Klux Klan in the 1910s and 20s.
+In the early- to-mid 20th century, public school education became compulsory in many jurisdictions, with parochial schools being restricted or outlawed.
+The school day typically began with the Pledge of Allegiance.
+It was in this milieu that the Immigration Act of 1924 was passed to regulate immigration from Southern and Eastern Europe.
+However, during this period, citizenship was also extended to Native Americans, both on- and off-reservation, for the first time.

 World War II led to unprecedented nationalism in the United States.
 After the 1941 Attack on Pearl Harbor, many Americans enlisted in the military.
 During the war, much of American life centered on contributing to the war effort, mainly through volunteer efforts, entry into the labor force, rationing, price controls, and income saving.
 Citizens willingly accepted these sacrifices out of a sense of nationalism, feeling they were for the greater good.
 Even members of anti-war groups like the pacifist churches, anti-war movement, and conscientious objectors abandoned their pacifism for the sake of the war, feeling that World War II was a just war.

 Cold War

 Following World War II and beginning with the Cold War, the United States emerged as a world superpower and abandoned its traditional policy of isolationism in favor of interventionism.
 With this, nationalism took on a new form in the U.S., as Americans began to view their country as a world police with the ultimate goal of eradicating communism from the world.
 This nationalist fervor was fueled by US involvement in the Korean War, Vietnam War, Bay of Pigs Invasion, and many other conflicts.